Shirine Khoury-Haq

-Shirine Khoury-Haq (born 1971) is a British and Australian businesswoman, and CEO of The Co-operative Group since August 2022.
-She is the first female chief executive of the business since the Co-op was founded in 1863.
+Shirine Khoury-Haq (born 1971) is a British and Australian business executive, who was chief executive officer of The Co-operative Group from 2022 to 2026, overseeing a period of transformation.
+She was the first female chief executive since the Co-op was founded in 1863.
 Prior to joining the Co-op in 2019, she was COO of Lloyd's of London.

 Early life and education

-Khoury-Haq was born in Beirut, Lebanon, and is of Arab and Turkish heritage.
+Khoury-Haq was born in Beirut, Lebanon to a Palestinian father and Turkish mother.
 Her father worked in the oil industry, so they lived in several countries growing up.
 She learned English, French, Spanish, and Portuguese, in addition to her native Turkish language.

-She attended high school in Australia, followed by the Australian National University, where she earned a bachelor of commerce degree in accounting and economics.
-She earned an MBA from Ohio State University and is a US certified public accountant, and holds a postgraduate management diploma from the University of the West of England in Bristol.
+She attended school in the United States and Brazil before completing high school in Australia.
+She obtained a BCom in accounting and economics from the ANU.
+She earned an MBA from Ohio State University.
+She is a US Certified Public Accountant.
+She has a postgraduate diploma in management from the University of the West of England in Bristol.

 Career

 Early in her career, Khoury-Haq worked in finance and operations at McDonald's, and was responsible for improving sales and profitability at 160 restaurants.
 She then moved to IBM, and was based in the US for three years, followed by six years in the UK.

 In 2007, she became group head of operations and UK chief operating officer at Catlin Group, which was then the largest syndicate and managing agent within Lloyd's of London.
 In 2014, she was appointed COO of Lloyd's of London, where she remained for five years, and implemented a programme to modernise the way that Lloyd's operates, by using technology and hiring people from outside the insurance industry.

+Khoury-Haq also was a non-executive director of Persimmon Homes and Post Office.